 - Lying about one’s extensive shopping habits to friends and family

-- A preoccupation with credit cards and finances built around how much one has spent, how much one will have to spend on shopping, and creative juggling of various accounts to make shopping possible.
+- A preoccupation with credit cards and finances is built around how much one has spent, how much one will have to spend on shopping, and creative juggling of various accounts to make shopping possible.

 Compulsive spending is sometimes hard to determine because almost everyone shops to some degree, but only about 6 percent of the U.S. population is thought to have these compulsive addictions.
-It thus should be noted that there are negative behaviors and reactions associated with shopping that lead to feelings of distress but that do not constitute a shopping addiction, compulsion or disorder such as buyer’s remorse.
+It thus should be noted that there are negative behaviors and reactions associated with shopping that lead to feelings of distress but that do not constitute a shopping addiction, compulsion, or disorder such as buyer’s remorse.
 However, the National Institute on Drug Abuse (NIDA) has regarded behavioral disorders like shopping addiction to be reasonable disorders because they have common conditions with other compulsive behaviors that do not feature a stimulus one puts into their body (i.e. drugs, alcohol, tobacco).
-These are: A sense of arousal before going shopping followed by pleasure or gratification while shopping and a loss of arousal as well as experiencing feelings of remorse after shopping.
+These are A sense of arousal before going shopping followed by pleasure or gratification while shopping and a loss of arousal as well as experiencing feelings of remorse after shopping.

 Shopping Addiction Treatment

-Those suffering from a compulsive buying disorder can seek shopping addiction treatment from a treatment center, therapist or psychologist despite the lack of a quantified, well-defined diagnosis since the underlying issues are indeed psychological.
+Those suffering from a compulsive buying disorder can seek shopping addiction treatment from a treatment center, therapist, or psychologist despite the lack of a quantified, well-defined diagnosis since the underlying issues are indeed psychological.

 Some suggestions for compulsive shopping treatment are: